youssefhamza80/ConnectedVehicles/README.md

 ## Introduction

-This platform is used for monitoring vehicles statuses (Connected/Not Connected) via one dashboard.
-It uses modern software architectural principles and tools to provide a reliable well-built functionalities.
+It is required to design and implement vehicle connectivity monitoring dashboard platform.
+There are a number of connected vehicles that belongs to a number of customers and it is needed to view the status of the connection for these vehicles on a monitoring display.
+The vehicles send the status of the connection - ping/heartbeat - one time per minute.
+If the heartbear was not received by the vehicle for more than 1 minute, it means no connection.

-## Architecture
+## Requirements
-![Architecture Diagram](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Architecture.jpg?raw=true)
+1. Web GUI (Single Page Application Framework/Platform).

+ - An overview of all vehicles should be visible on one page (full-screen display), together with their status.

+ - It should be able to filter, to only show vehicles for a specific customer.

+ - It should be able to filter, to only show vehicles that have a specific status.

+2. Random simulation to vehicles status sending.

+3. If database design will consume a lot of time, use data in-memory representation.

+4. Unit Testing.

+5. .NET Core, Java or any native language.

+6. Complete analysis for the problem.

+ - Full architectural sketch to solution.

+ - Analysis behind the solution design, technologies,....

+ - How the solution will make use of cloud.

+ - Deployment steps.

 ## Solution Description
 This solution make use of modern microservices architecture principles.
 It is designed to achieve cloud-native scalability and high availability with minimal efforts.
+Below I am going to demonstrate different aspects of the solution.

+## Architecture
+![Architecture Diagram](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Architecture.jpg?raw=true)

+As per the above architecture, there are 5 backend microservices; including API gateway service which works as the edge service in this solution to be called by the outside world (i.e. front end application).
+There's one monitoring application as required to view statuses of all vehicles in the system.

-Hereunder, I am going to describe each component of this diagram.
+Hereunder, I am going to desribce all components listed in the above architecture in details.

 ### Customer Service
 This REST service is responsible for handling all customer-related CRUD operations.
-It connects to Customer DB which is a Mongo DB collection hosted on a cluster provided by [Mongo Atlas](https://www.mongodb.com/cloud/atlas).
+It connects to a Customer DB which is a Mongo DB collection hosted on a cluster provided by [Mongo Atlas](https://www.mongodb.com/cloud/atlas).
 This free NoSQL DB is high available as it's replicated on multiple hosts in the same region.
 However, more advacened scalability and availability options can be provided with paid plans.

 #### Customer Data Model